 The index was created by using a statistical technique known as principal components to capture as much variability as possible in the individual series.
 Conceptually, this index is similar to the Chicago Fed National Activity Index (Brave 2008).
 Fernald, Hsu, and Spiegel (2020) argue that this index provides a more accurate assessment of fluctuations in economic activity in China than reported GDP alone.

 The Figure shows available data for the China CAT, reported GDP growth, and China’s import growth.
 Import growth is measured using inflation-adjusted trading-partner exports to either China or Hong Kong (excluding trade between the two).
 China’s trading-partner-reported imports provide a measure of Chinese economic activity that is independent of the Chinese statistical authorities.
 (Trading partner imports are probably more informative about activity before 2018 or so, when trade disputes may have disrupted the signal from this indicator.)
 The GDP line corresponds to the difference between GDP growth and its estimated trend pace.
 To ensure that the typical variability in each series is similar, the data have all been rescaled to have a unit standard deviation.

-Over the past four quarters ending in the fourth quarter of 2019, growth in cyclical Chinese economic activity was -0.20 standard deviations from trend.
+Over the past four quarters ending in the second quarter of 2020, growth in cyclical Chinese economic activity was -0.98 standard deviations from trend.

 Brave, Scott.
 2008.
 “Economic Trends and the Chicago Fed National Activity Index.”
 Chicago Fed Letter 250 (May).